NuttyLogic/BSBolt/docs/methylation_calling.md

 ### BSBolt CallMethylation

-Methylation calling outputs a .CGmap file by default.
-To maintain compatibility with downstream analysis tools ATCGmap files can by output, but this feature will be deprecation in a future update.
-Methylation values are called for all mapped reads at a position by default.
+Methylation calling outputs a .CGmap file by default, and makes calls using all mapped reads not flagged as duplicate at a position by default.

 #### **BSB CallMethylation Commands**